 For decades, America has been mired in pointless wars which have literally bankrupted the nation and turned much of the world into our bitter enemies . . . this in addition to the abhorrent secret wars where we opposed and undermined democratic movements across the globe and supported military juntas, dictators, and right-wing death squads responsible for unspeakable crimes against humanity.
 The situation is so bad today that not even our friends and allies support us.
 The outcome of this military adventurism is questionable, from a military standpoint at least, for we have not ‘won’ any of these wars (including the so-called ‘war on drugs’.)
 We have destroyed countless lives, squandered the wealth of the nation, and sacrificed untold thousands of idealistic young Americans . . . for naught.

-In his classic study of totalitarianism, “1984”, George Orwell posits that the solution to the problem of an overproductive economy is perpetual war.
+In his classic depiction of the totalitarian state, “1984”, George Orwell shows us that the solution to the problem of an overproductive economy is perpetual war.
 The concept of perpetual war must be regarded as a distinct possibility — whether intended by our political leaders or not.
 We have learned that the death and destruction wrought by war produces vast profits for the moneyed class and the defense contractors (what former president Eisenhower labeled the “military-industrial complex”).
 Moreover, the destruction wrought by war creates vast employment opportunities for reconstruction.
 War also plays an important role in social control — it keeps angry young men with little hope of meaningful employment and a bleak future off the streets and safe from the influence of those who would incite them to revolution.
-American exceptionalism and military adventurism, the threat from terrorism (both real and imagined), increasing strident religious fanaticism, the rise of Zionism, the ruinous consequences of overpopulation, environmental degradation, untrammeled growth, tribalism in Africa, and the collapse of the western world’s economic system are all factors that could lead to a perpetual state of war in mankind’s future.
+American exceptionalism and military adventurism, the threat from terrorism (both real and imagined), increasingly strident religious fanaticism, the rise of Zionism, the ruinous consequences of overpopulation, environmental degradation, untrammeled growth, tribalism in Africa, and the collapse of the western world’s economic system are all factors that could lead to a perpetual state of war in mankind’s future.

 It is painfully clear that the justification for these never-ending military adventures has been lies and falsehood, duplicitous foreign policy, and corporate greed.
 The rich reap huge profits from these foreign wars.
 The working class pays the bills.
 The rich don’t sacrifice their children on the battlefields of distant lands.
 The real winners of America’s recent wars has been the moneyed class.
 And who have been the losers?
 Virtually everyone else.

-Can it be said that America’s strident militarism and endless wars has made us (or the world) any safer?
+Can it be said that America’s military adventurism and endless wars has made us (or the world) any safer?
 We have blanketed the earth with fire and brimstone, saturated the forests of Indonesia and the mountain slopes of the Andes with powerful poisons, used biological weapons across Asia, and left a legacy of environmental destruction and human suffering unimaginable in scope.
 In doing so, we incur God’s wrath, for through the prophets He has said, “I will destroy those who destroy the earth.”
 Man is entrusted with stewardship of God’s creation, but America has led the world in desecrating His handiwork.
 America’s sins against God’s creation are surpassed only by this nation’s crimes against humanity.

 War is highly lucrative for war profiteers and the investor class; it also provides innumerable jobs for the working class.
 Thus it is difficult to speak out in opposition to militarization and the war industry.
 In short, war is good for business.
 There many who dream of perpetual war; indeed, many in America’s moneyed class are banking on it.